-Pre-dinner drinks – Try Bar Tonique or Meauxbar on Rampart Street for an off-the-beaten-path French Quarter find for craft cocktails and eclectic ambiance.
-The Hotel Monteleone’s Carousel Bar is also a delight for a specialty cocktail on a ever-so-slowly moving merry-go-round bar.
+Pre-dinner drinks – Try Bar Tonique on Rampart Street for an off-the-beaten-path French Quarter find for craft cocktails and eclectic ambiance.
+The Hotel Monteleone’s Carousel Bar is also a delight for a specialty cocktail on an ever-so-slowly moving merry-go-round bar.

 Late-night music – You can’t go wrong with a hurricane and sing-along music at the piano bar in Pat O'Brien's.
-Be sure to check out the schedules at Preservation Hall, House of Blues, and One Eyed Jack's.
+Be sure to check out the schedules at Preservation Hall and House of Blues.
 Prefer a DJ?
 Join the dance party at The Gold Mine, where the dance floor stays packed until the wee hours of the morning.

-Late-night food and drink – You’ll find plenty of places for late night grub and drinks including St. Lawrence for craft daiquiris and Erin Rose Bar for drink specials from midnight to 4 a.m., killer po-Boys, and famous frozen Irish coffee.
-Make your endnote a sweet one at Café du Monde for beignets 24 hours a day, seven days a week.
+Late-night food and drink – You’ll find plenty of places for late night grub and drinks including Erin Rose Bar for drink specials from midnight to 4 a.m., killer po-boys, and famous frozen Irish coffee.
+The Will and The Way offers food and drinks until 2 a.m. daily.

 Pre-dinner art stroll – Before making the late-night scene, wander galleries in the neighborhood with a stroll on Julia Street.